4 Foods That May Help Prevent Lung Cancer

 Along with the obvious lifestyle choices – such as not smoking and getting regular physical activity – diet may play a role in preventing or lessening the risk of developing lung cancer.
 Make the following changes:

-- Add more antioxidants.
-Apples, tomatoes and oranges are especially helpful in nourishing the lungs.
+- Add more antioxidants from organic produce.
+Apples, tomatoes and oranges are helpful in nourishing the lungs as well as other important body systems.

 - Add carrots, yellow squash and dark, leafy greens for their lung-cancer protective carotenoids.